gacetta/notes/css-flexbox.md

 The CSS property `flex-grow` is the opposite of `flex-shrink`.
 It controls the size of items when the parent container expands.

 `flex-grow` takes numbers as values.
 The higher the number, the more it will grow compared to the other items in the container.

+For example, if one item has a `flex-grow: 1;`  and the other has `flex-grow: 3;`, the one with the value of `3` will grow three times as much as the other.

 ## FLEX-BASIS
 _flex item property_